 The Rt.
 Rev. C. Andrew Doyle, Chair

 Bishop Andy Doyle is the ninth bishop of the Episcopal Diocese of Texas.
 Born in Illinois and raised in Houston, Bishop Doyle served five years as Canon to the Ordinary prior to his election as bishop in 2008.
-Bishop Doyle graduated from the University of North Texas with a fine arts degree and earned a Masters of Divinity from Virginia Theological Seminary prior to his ordination in 1995.
+Bishop Doyle graduated from the University of North Texas with a fine arts degree and earned a Master of Divinity from Virginia Theological Seminary prior to his ordination in 1995.
 He was later awarded a Doctor of Divinity from both Virginia Theological Seminary and the University of the South, Sewanee, TN.
 Bishop Doyle served at Christ Church, Temple and St. Francis, College Station before being appointed Canon to the Ordinary for Bishop Wimberly in 2003.
 He is a published author, accomplished painter, a trained mediator and is fluent in Spanish.
 Bishop Doyle’s ministry includes a broad range of experience on boards including diocesan foundations, finance and communication, Mission Funding, Executive Board and the Hispanic Commission.

-Dr. Michelle A. Lyn, M.D.
+Dr. Michelle Lyn